jamcha-aa/init/README.md

 - Put init.el, environment, elisp into the .emacs.d.
 - Install packages of the previous section.
   + Caution: Some private files (e.g., mewconf.el) are missing.
+- Install "Source Han Sans Code-JP" fonts when you use linux.
-- Install "Source Han Sans Code-JP" fonts if you use linux.
+- Install "Source Han Sans Code-JP" and "Source Han Serif" fonts if you want to use an "Antique" combination (see init.el).
 - If you want to use skk-azik, put .skk to your home directory.
   + Edit .skk when you use US keyboards.
 - Enjoy.

-### init.el for bash on ubuntu on windows (Sep 2016, slightly obsolete)
+### init.el for bash on ubuntu on windows (Sep 2016, obsolete)

 I made an another version of init.el (in buw folder) especially for bash on ubuntu on windows.
 This version contains ddskk, helm, magit, org-license, twittering-mode, yatex, and xah-lookup.
 This init.el allows dired to open binary files with registered windows applications (e.g., open a pdf with adobe reader).
 I strongly recommend to use [wsl-terminal and cbwin](https://github.com/goreliu/wsl-terminal/releases) via bash accessing.